A homological characterization of $Q_0$-Pr\"{u}fer $v$-multiplication rings: Rings characterized by Semi-regular -flat modules

 Recently, the authors in \cite{ZDC20} introduced the notion of $q$-operation on a commutative ring $R$.
 We give some reviews here.
 An $R$-module $M$ is said to be $\Q$-torison-free if $Im=0$ with $I\in\Q$ and $m\in M$ can deduce $m=0$.
 Let $M$ be a $\Q$-torison-free $R$-module.
 The Lucas envelope

-where $\E(M)$ is the injective envelope of $M$.
+where $E(M)$ is the injective envelope of $M$.
 An $\Q$-torison-free $R$-module $M$ is said to be a Lucas module provided that $M_q=M$.
 By \cite[Proposition 2.2]{fkxs20}, a ring is a $\DQ$-ring if and only if every $R$-module is Lucas module.
 Since any $\GV$-ideal is finitely generated semi-regular, we have Lucas modules are all $w$-modules.
 However, $R$ itself is not always a Lucas module.
-It was proved in \cite[Proposition 3.8]{wzcc20} that a ring $R$ is a Lucas module if and only if the $q$- and $w$-operations on $R$ coincide, if and only if every finitely generated semi-regular ideal is a $\GV$-ideal, if and only if $\Qf_0(R)=R$.
+It was proved in \cite[Proposition 3.8]{wzcc20} that a ring $R$ is a Lucas module if and only if the $q$- and $w$-operations on $R$ coincide, if and only if every finitely generated semi-regular ideal is a $\GV$-ideal, if and only if $Q_0(R)=R$.
 For convenience, we say a ring $R$ is a $\WQ$-ring if every finitely generated semi-regular ideal is a $\GV$-ideal.
 Obviously, a ring $R$ is a $\DQ$-ring if and only if it is both a $\DW$-ring and a $\WQ$-ring.
-It was proved in \cite[Theorem 4.1]{z21} that a ring $R$ is a total quotient ring (i.e. any regular element of $R$ is a unit) if and only if every $R$-module is regular $w$-flat, if and only if $reg$-$w$-w.gl.dim$(R)=0$.
-Next, we will give a homological characterization of $\WQ$ rings utilizing $sr$-$w$-weak global dimensions.

 \begin{lemma} Let $I=\langle a_1, a_2,\cdots,a_n\rangle$ be a finitely generated ideal of $R$.
 Suppose $m$ is a positive integer and $K=\langle a^m_1, a^m_2,\cdots,a^m_n\rangle$.
 Then $I^{mn}\subseteq K$. \end{lemma} \begin{proof} Note that $I^{mn}$ is generated by $\{\prod\limits_{i=1}^na_i^{k_i}\mid \sum\limits_{i=1}^nk_i=mn\}$.
 By the pigeonhole principle, there exits some $k_i$ such that $k_i\geq m$.
 So each $\prod\limits_{i=1}^na_i^{k_i}\in K$, and thus $I^{mn}\subseteq K$. \end{proof}